luapower/coro/coro.md

 cross-yielding i.e. yielding past multiple levels of nested coroutines which enables unrestricted inversion-of-control.

-So with this you can turn any callback-based library into a sequential library, even if said library uses coroutines itself and wouldn't normally allow the callbacks to yield.
+With this you can turn any callback-based library into a sequential library, even if said library uses coroutines itself and wouldn't normally allow the callbacks to yield.

 ## Why it works